notreallysure/the-actual-price-privacy-policy/README.md

 Changes to This Policy.
 We may update this privacy policy from time to time.
 Any changes will be posted on this page with an updated revision date.

 Contact Us.
-If you have questions about this privacy policy, please contact us at policy@thesimplapps.com
+If you have questions about this privacy policy, please contact us at policy@thesimplapps.com.

+Support.
+For support, questions, or feedback, please contact us at info@thesimplapps.com.